lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 rules of Unreliable or Reliable fragment delivery.

-Upon receipt of a link fragment, the recipient starts constructing the original unfragmented packet.
+Upon receipt of a link fragment, the recipient starts constructing the original, unfragmented packet.
 It uses the CFN field and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 For example, it may place the data payload within a payload datagram reassembly buffer at the location determined from the CFN, the received fragment payload sizes and the order of arrival.
-Note that the size of the reassembly buffer cannot be determined from fragmentation headers, and if non- continguous frame sequences are received, it is not always possible to determine the size of the missing fragment(s).
+Note that the size of the original, unfragmented IPv6 packet cannot be determined from fragmentation headers, and if non- continguous frame sequences are received, it is not always possible to determine the size of the missing fragment(s).